-Your conversion rate can tell a lot about the efficacy of your marketing.
+Your conversion rate can tell a lot about the efficacy of your Inbound Marketing.
 Attracting traffic to your site is good but getting those visitors to convert is the most significant element of inbound marketing.
-So, what is conversion rate optimisation?It has a direct knock-on effect to other important metrics, especially the ones that your board are interested in.
+So, what is conversion rate optimisation or CRO?It has a direct knock-on effect to other important metrics, especially the ones that your board are interested in.
 An increase in your conversion rate – providing your costs remain static – automatically decreases your lead / customer acquisition cost, therefore increasing profit margins.
 Show me one C-suite who isn’t going to be happy with additional profit at a lower cost!

 So, now that we know why optimising our conversion rate is so important let’s dive deep into this subject matter.
 Here's what you need to know to optimise for excellent results.